naveen790/Quickenloans_Coding_Challenge/README.md

 # Quickenloans_Coding_Test
 Coding Test

-This repository contains two programs.
+This repository contains solutions to the two questions.
 Each program is in its own folder.